hhuDelta/hhudelta.github.io/content/en/authors/Yuhang Xia/_index.md

   - Graduate Students
 ---

 I received Bachelor of Management degree in Engineering Management from Nanjing Audit University in 2019.
-I am currently studying for my Master's degree and i am a member of the HHU-CV laboratory under Professor Yirui Wu.
+I am currently studying for my Master's degree and i am a member of the Delta Lab under Professor Yirui Wu.